DanDavisx/fsds-autonomy/README.md

 - FSDS simulator
 - CasADi + numpy
 - `fsds_ros2_bridge` running
 - A custom map CSV file.
-An example can be found in the FSDS repo: `maps/FormulaElectricBelgium` and is also included in 'fsds_trajectory'.
+An example can be found in the FSDS repo: `maps/FormulaElectricBelgium` and is also included in the `fsds_trajectory` package.
 - ADS-DV car selected in the simulator settings.json file.
 This will not work for default car.
 Read the guidance on how to change spawn vehicle.

 This autonomy stack comes with two packages: `fsds_trajectory` and `fsds_control`.